TheWhyofFry/biflabgit/Guide4.md

 * Change everything back to what is was, without leaving a trace
 * Change everything back to what is was while keeping track of the changes you made

 The first scenario is typically for a case when you were being silly and it is irrelevant to keep a copy of these changes.
-The second scenario is for when you would like to show that ``including feature breaks the code`` and to keep track of parts of the code that could (for instance) be fragile to changes.
+The second scenario is for when you would like to show that ``a change you made previously breaks the code`` and to keep track of parts of the code that could (for instance) be fragile to changes.
 Typically, when you decide to rewrite the past, you would stick to the first scenario.
 For this, you would use ``git reset``.

 ### Git ``reset``